The 10+1 Code™

 What It Requires

 Speed and competition pressure leaders to scale first and justify later.
-This Commandment rejects “harm now, fix later” as a governance model.
+This element of the Code rejects “harm now, fix later” as a governance model.
 It requires decision-makers to name what is being degraded or displaced, and who pays for it.
 Irreversible, systemic, or disproportionately borne harm is not collateral.
 It is disqualifying.

 Individual Responsibility